 And there are other problems that keep regulators awake at night.
 John Hanger is Pennsylvania's secretary of environmental protection.

-Secretary JOHN HANGER (Department of Environmental Protection, Pennsylvania): Gas drilling wastewater is exceptionally polluted.
+JOHN HANGER: Gas drilling wastewater is exceptionally polluted.
 It's nasty, nasty stuff.

 On at least three occasions, fracked water has been spilled into the creeks around Dimock, killing fish.